-The As of September of 2018, when the original Public Safety Staffing report was developed and presented to the City Council, the Chula Vista Police Department is-was composed of over 300 authorized fulltime employees, including 237 sworn officers, 91 professional staff and over 80 volunteers who worked tirelessly to provide public safety services to the second largest city in San Diego County.
-CVPD general fund allocations were at 32%, below the regional average for law enforcement agencies.
-CVPD has-had the lowest sworn staffing to population ratio in the County and the second lowest staffing ratio in California for comparably sized cities.
-Furthermore, CVPD's current staffing ratio is-was significantly lower than a decade ago when the Department was authorized 259 sworn officers and 114 professional staff.
+As of September of 2018, when the original Public Safety Staffing report was developed and presented to the City Council, the Chula Vista Police Department was composed of over 300 authorized fulltime employees, including 237 sworn officers, 91 professional staff and over 80 volunteers who worked tirelessly to provide public safety services to the second largest city in San Diego County.
+CVPD General Fund allocations were at 32%, below the regional average for law enforcement agencies.
+CVPD had the lowest sworn staffing to population ratio in the County and the second lowest staffing ratio in California for comparably sized cities.
+Furthermore, CVPD's staffing ratio was significantly lower than a decade ago when the Department was authorized 259 sworn officers and 114 professional staff.

-Despite such challenges, Chula Vista is-was fortunate to have a relatively low crime rate and it is-was consistently recognized as one of the safest cities of its size in the country.
-Unfortunately, staffing challenges, combined with Chula Vista's growth, have strained CVPD's ability to continue to provide the high level of public safety service to which the residents of Chula Vista have become were accustomed.
-After extensive review, CVPD staff have recommended substantial increases in sworn and civilian staff to raise CVPD's staffing to the appropriate level to meet the current and projected future service demands of Chula Vista.
+Despite such challenges, Chula Vista was fortunate to have a relatively low crime rate and it was consistently recognized as one of the safest cities of its size in the country.
+Unfortunately, staffing challenges, combined with Chula Vista's growth, strained CVPD's ability to continue to provide the high level of public safety service to which the residents of Chula Vista were accustomed.
+After extensive review, CVPD staff recommended substantial increases in sworn and civilian staff to raise CVPD's staffing to the appropriate level to meet the current and projected future service demands of Chula Vista.
 The Public Safety Staffing report presented to City Council on September 26, 2017, explored the history of CVPD's staffing challenges and made recommendations to restore CVPD staffing to levels more in line with those of regional law enforcement agencies.
 The following is a summary of the immediate staffing needs as identified by the Police Department.